Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 According to data compiled by the Brookings Institution’s Bill Frey, COVID-19 is spreading faster in less populated areas, leaving big cities and entering rural America.
 “A big part of the shift is the disease moving to the South, and into the Midwest, into a lot of rural counties.”

-A divided House narrowly passes a $3 trillion pandemic relief package, the HEROES Act, to send aid to struggling state and local governments and another round of direct $1,200 payments to taxpayers, advancing a proposal with no chance of becoming law over near-unanimous Republican opposition.
+A divided House narrowly passes a $3 trillion pandemic relief package, the , to send aid to struggling state and local governments and another round of direct $1,200 payments to taxpayers, advancing a proposal with no chance of becoming law over near-unanimous Republican opposition.
 Democratic leaders characterized the measure, which President Trump has promised to veto, as their opening offer in future negotiations over the next round of coronavirus aid.

 In an interview, Sen. Mitch McConnell walks back a previous statement, “I was wrong.
 [The Obama Administration] did leave behind a plan, so I clearly made a mistake in that regard.
 As to whether or not the plan was followed, who’s the critic and all the rest, I don’t have any observation about that because I don’t know enough about the details of that to comment on it in any detail.”

-ICE detention facilities are hotbeds for the virus, with 85 cases already discovered in New York and New Jersey.
+detention facilities are hotbeds for the virus, with 85 cases already discovered in New York and New Jersey.
 Four staff members at the Hudson County Correctional Facility in Kearny, one of the state’s four detention centers, have died from Covid-19.
-The nonprofit Government Accountability Project recently estimated that almost all of those held in ICE facilities could be infected by the 90th day of a Covid outbreak.
+The nonprofit Government Accountability Project recently estimated that almost all of those held in facilities could be infected by the 90th day of a Covid outbreak.

 Brazilian Health Minister Nelson Teich resigned on Friday after just weeks on the job, adding to turmoil in President Jair Bolsonaro’s handling of an accelerating coronavirus outbreak in one of the world’s worst hot spots.
 Teich, whom Bolsonaro had criticised as being too timid in the push to reopen the economy and advocate the use of anti-malarial drugs to fight the virus, said he had decided to resign from his position.

-Joseph Edlow, the acting head of USCIS, signaled in an email sent to staff that the coronavirus pandemic had put the agency in a financial crisis that could be disastrous: USCIS “will exhaust its funding this summer, and without congressional intervention, we risk not being able to make payroll and will have to take drastic actions to keep the agency afloat,” he wrote.
+Joseph Edlow, the acting head of , signaled in an email sent to staff that the coronavirus pandemic had put the agency in a financial crisis that could be disastrous: USCIS “will exhaust its funding this summer, and without congressional intervention, we risk not being able to make payroll and will have to take drastic actions to keep the agency afloat,” he wrote.
 The agency is requesting $1.2 billion from Congress to keep it going after seeing a serious drop in applications and fees since March.

 Arizona – Stay-at-home order expires.
 Gov. Doug Ducey, a Republican, extended the state’s stay-at-home order through today, but outlined a plan for retail stores and other businesses to begin opening sooner.
 Most businesses are now open under a “Return Stronger” plan.